 “Things to Know” (A - Z)

-Academic advisors are faculty or administrators assigned to students to discuss academic and career goals, schedules for the upcoming semester, and opportunities available to you in your major.
-Students may change their advisor at any time by completing a change of advisor form and submitting it on-line or to the Center for Advising & Academic Services, located in Donnelly 224, Ext.
-3500.
+Academic advisors are faculty or administrators assigned to students to discuss academic and career goals, schedules for the upcoming semester, and opportunities available to students in their major.
+Students may request to change their advisor at any time by completing a change of advisor form and submitting it online or to the Center for Advising & Academic Services (CAAS), located in Donnelly 224, 845-575- 3500.

 Academic Learning Center

 The Academic Learning Center (ALC), located in Library 331, offers the following services free of charge:

 • Weekly review sessions for many courses (fall and spring semesters);

 • Weekly drop-in sessions for select courses (fall and spring semesters);

 • In-house proofreading, both day and evening hours (fall and spring semesters);

 • Online proofreading is also available as a joinable site through iLearn (fall, winter, spring, and summer semesters); and